mattisabrat/ProcessedPiCam/README.md

 # ProcessedPiRecorder
-A multiprocessed class of picamera for simplified deployment of high framerate and/or stereo computer vision on raspberry pi.
+A multiprocessed class of picamera for simplified deployment of high framerate computer vision on raspberry pi.

 Saves frames to a BigTif.